 2017 Lysicrates Prize

-The winner for the 2017 Lysicrates Prize for Playwriting is Melissa Bubnic for Ghosting the Party.
+The winner of the 2017 Lysicrates Prize for was Melissa Bubnic for Ghosting the Party.
 Michele received a full commission from Griffin of $12,500 to finish the script.
-The two runners-up, Jennifer Compton for The Goose in the Bottle and Nick Coyle for The Feather in the Web, which we are absolutely thrilled to have as part of our 2018 main season.
+The two runners-up were Jennifer Compton for The Goose in the Bottle and Nick Coyle for The Feather in the Web, which we are absolutely thrilled to have as part of our 2018 main season.

 The History of Lysicrates